firdasafridi/Tokenomy-Exchange-API-Documentation/README.md

 *method* :
 	Specify the method you want to call.

-To get the better picture on how to pass the authentication, you can check PHP function on the last page of this documentation.
+To get the better picture on how to pass the authentication, you can check PHP function on the bottom of this documentation.

 ### Responses